parashivbrl/gltf-glb-importer-for-maya-docs/docs/supported_features.md

 ## Compatibility Notes

-- Extension support may vary depending on your Maya version and installed renderers
+- While most Khronos extensions are implemented, not all are supported by the importer.
+Some extensions are not yet implemented, and others may not be natively supported in Maya.
-- Shader support depends on the renderers available in your Maya installation
+- Shader support depends on the Maya version

-For specific compatibility issues and workarounds, see the [Asset Compatibility and Workarounds](compatibility_and_workarounds.md) page.